sultanowskii/LeForum/docs/dev/structs.md

 **Declared in**: [src/lib/shared_ptr.h](/src/lib/shared_ptr.h)

 **Description**:
-Shared pointer (widely known structure, you can find information in the Internet) implemetation
+Shared pointer (widely known structure, you can find information in the Internet) implemetation.

 **Fields**:
 `ref_count` - number of references to the `data`.
 In other words, number of sharedptr copies